Wills, Trusts & Probate

 What is the difference between a healthcare proxy and a living will?

-If you do not have a healthcare proxy and become incapacitated, California law provides a hierarchy of individuals who may make healthcare decisions for you, usually starting with your spouse or close family members.
-However, this process can lead to delays or disagreements among family members.
-Having a healthcare proxy avoids uncertainty by designating a trusted person of your choice to make timely and appropriate medical decisions on your behalf.
+If you do not have a healthcare proxy and become incapacitated, California law provides a default hierarchy of individuals who may make medical decisions, typically starting with a spouse and continuing through certain family members.
+This statutory order can lead to delays, uncertainty, or disagreements among relatives about the best course of action.
+Having a healthcare proxy lets you name the person you prefer, avoiding reliance on statutory priorities.
+Designating an agent prevents potential family disputes and ensures a trusted individual can make timely decisions that reflect your values.

 Leave a Reply